Poco (smartphone)

-Poco (stylized as POCO), formerly known as Poco by Xiaomi is a Chinese brand owned by Xiaomi that specializes in smartphones.
+Poco (stylized in all caps as POCO), formerly known as Poco by Xiaomi is a Chinese brand owned by Xiaomi that specialises in smartphones.
 The Poco brand was first announced in August 2018 as a mid-range smartphone line under Xiaomi.
 Poco India became an independent brand on 17 January 2020, followed by its global counterpart on 24 November 2020.
 Poco released its first smartphone, the Pocophone F1 in August 2018.